intel/neural-compressor/docs/source/tuning_strategies.md

 ### Design

 The `Basic` strategy is designed for quantizing most models.
-There are three stages executed by `Basic` strategy sequentially, and the tuning process ends once the condition meets the exit policy.
+There are six stages executed by `Basic` strategy sequentially, and the tuning process ends once the condition meets the exit policy.

 - **Stage I**.
-OP Type Wise Tuning
+Default quantization

+    In this stage, it tries to quantize OPs with default quantization configuration which is consistent with the framework behave.

+- **Stage II** Apply all recipes

+    In this stage, it tries to apply all recipes.

+- **Stage III**.
+OP-Type-Wise Tuning

-    In this stage, it tries to quantize the OPs as many as possible and traverse all OP type wise tuning configs.
+    In this stage, it tries to quantize OPs as many as possible and traverse all OP type wise tuning configs.
 Note that,  the OP is initialized with different quantization modes according to the quantization approach.

     a. `post_training_static_quant`: Quantize all OPs support PTQ static.